Shirley Franklin

 Shirley Clarke Franklin (born May 10, 1945) is an American politician, a member of the Democratic Party who served as the 58th mayor of Atlanta, Georgia, from 2002 to 2010.
-She currently serves as a member on the board of directors for both Delta Air Lines and Mueller Water Products.
+She has also served as a member on the board of directors for Delta Air Lines and Mueller Water Products.

 The 58th mayor of Atlanta, she was the first woman to hold the post and the first black woman to be elected mayor of a major Southern city.
 Franklin was Atlanta's fourth African-American mayor.
 In July 2009, Mayor Franklin (along with Frances Townsend and Judge William H. Webster) was appointed to an ad hoc Department of Homeland Security special task force for 60-day review of the Homeland Security Advisory System.

 Education

 Originally from Philadelphia, Pennsylvania, she is a graduate of the Philadelphia High School for Girls.
 Franklin received her B.A. in sociology from Howard University and her M.A., also in sociology, from the University of Pennsylvania.

 She is an Honorary member of Delta Sigma Theta sorority.